 Background and activities

-Zhiliang Zhang graduated with a BSc and MSc degree, both in structural engineering, from Tongji University, Shanghai, China in 1985 and 1988, respectively.
-He received his PhD degree from Lappeenranta University of Technology, Finland in 1994, working on modeling of ductile fracture.
-Before being appointed as a full Professor in Mechanics and Materials at the Norwegian University of Science and Technology (NTNU) in 2003, Zhang had worked at SINTEF Materials Technology, Trondheim, for 9 years, and played a central role in building up the competence of the Fracture Mechanics group to an international level.
-He was a visiting young scientist (1998) at GKSS Research Centre, Germany and a visiting scientist (2000-2001) at Harvard University, USA.
-He was a visiting professor at University of Science and Technology (2008-2011).
-Since 2009 Professor Zhang has been a member of the Norwegian Academy of Technological Sciences (NTVA).
-He was a fellow of the Japan Society for the Promotion of Science and a visiting professor at Kyoto University in 2011.
-He is currently a member of the executive committee of European Structural Integrity Society (2010-2016) and the International Congress on Fracture (2013-2017).
+Biography: Zhiliang Zhang received his BSc and MSc degrees in Structural Engineering from Tongji University in 1985 and 1988, respectively, and his PhD degree in Mechanical Engineering from Lappeenranta University of Technology in 1994.
+Before being appointed as a full Professor of Mechanics and Materials at the Norwegian University of Science and Technology (NTNU) in 2003, he had worked at the largest independent research organization in Scandinavia, SINTEF, Trondheim, Norway, for 9 years, and played a central role in building up the competence of the Fracture Mechanics Group to an international level.
+He was a visiting scientist at Harvard University, 2000-2001, a Changjiang visiting professor at University of Science and Technology Beijing, 2010, a JSPS fellow at Kyoto University, 2011, and a visiting scholar at California Institute of Technology, 2017-2018.
+He has been a supervisor and co-supervisor of more than 51 PhDs and post docs candidates, and 45 master students since 2005.